 system/Procedure.read | Historical procedures referenced by criteria |

-Initial Epic registration and production go-live do not request FHIR write scopes.
+FhirBulkExporter: tenant-gated; read-only; bounded poll; no Delete API in codebaseInitial Epic registration and production go-live do not request FHIR write scopes.
 Eligibility screening, evidence display, and audit replay operate entirely on reads plus application database state.
-The product codebase retains optional POST helpers (e.g. Observation create, Subscription create) for rare site-specific workflows; those paths are hard-disabled unless multiple environment attestations are set and are out of scope for the first hospital deployment package.
+The product codebase retains optional POST helpers (e.g. Observation create, Subscription create) for rare site-specific workflows; those paths are hard-disabled unless multiple environment attestations are set, and are out of scope for the first hospital deployment package.

-DAMAROS_FHIR_WRITE_ENABLED + production attestation; not activated in initial submissionThe following may appear on an Epic scope worksheet for anticipated workflows.
+DAMAROS_FHIR_WRITE_ENABLED plus production attestation; not activated in initial submissionThe following may appear on an Epic scope worksheet for anticipated workflows.
 They are not part of the default patient bundle fetch today.
 Enable retrieval only when the protocol engine and site authorization require it.

-fetch_patient_bundleNetworkPolicy with explicit CIDR allowlists for Epic FHIR, OIDC, in-cluster Postgres/Redis, and DNS—see §08 sample.
-Customer CNI must enforce; IT validates with pod-level denial checks per deployment runbook.evaluation_as_of.POST /v1/integrations/ehr/sync): the request is authorized with RBAC (workflow_update on the org) after principal_from_request resolves the caller’s subject and org.
-Scheduled automation may instead use an org-scoped DAMAROS_EHR_SYNC_TRIGGER_TOKEN bearer (no human session)—that path is explicitly service-to-service, not a hidden user identity.
+NetworkPolicy with explicit CIDR allowlists for Epic FHIR, OIDC, in-cluster Postgres/Redis, and DNS (see §08 sample).
+Customer CNI must enforce; IT validates with pod-level denial checks per deployment runbook.evaluation_as_of.POST /v1/integrations/ehr/sync): the request is authorized with RBAC (workflow_update on the org) after principal_from_request resolves the caller's subject and org.
+Scheduled automation may instead use an org-scoped DAMAROS_EHR_SYNC_TRIGGER_TOKEN bearer (no human session).
+That path is explicitly service-to-service, not a hidden user identity.
 The token value lives only in a secret manager (or equivalent), is rotatable on demand, and each enqueue / trigger emits an auditable log_event line with org and job outcome.
-It grants no broader API privileges: it is accepted only as Bearer on POST /v1/integrations/ehr/sync and cannot enqueue unrelated jobs or call other routes.cohort_sync_run_id carried into screening and review rows; connectivity or no-op checks are logged without creating downstream cohort mutation records.subject, role, organization scope, and trial scope; administrative and export actions remain RBAC-gated; web sessions are TTL-bound.cohort_sync_run_id—together they answer “which institution, which ingest, which human action” without conflating the two layers.DAMAROS_FHIR_WRITE_ENABLED=1 only after explicit site policy may enable write helpers for sandbox testing.DAMAROS_FHIR_WRITE_ENABLED=1 and DAMAROS_FHIR_PRODUCTION_WRITE_ATTESTED=1 when DAMAROS_ENV is production-class—two independent signals so a single typo cannot enable EHR mutation during audit.Representative examples for security / App Orchard review only—dummy or truncated values; production YAML, keys, CIDRs, and log schemas are environment-specific.
-Not a substitute for your tenant’s live config.
+It grants no broader API privileges: it is accepted only as Bearer on POST /v1/integrations/ehr/sync and cannot enqueue unrelated jobs or call other routes.cohort_sync_run_id carried into screening and review rows; connectivity or no-op checks are logged without creating downstream cohort mutation records.subject, role, organization scope, and trial scope; administrative and export actions remain RBAC-gated; web sessions are TTL-bound.cohort_sync_run_id.
+Together they answer "which institution, which ingest, which human action" without conflating the two layers.DAMAROS_FHIR_WRITE_ENABLED=1 only after explicit site policy may enable write helpers for sandbox testing.DAMAROS_FHIR_WRITE_ENABLED=1 and DAMAROS_FHIR_PRODUCTION_WRITE_ATTESTED=1 when DAMAROS_ENV is production-class.
+Two independent signals so a single typo cannot enable EHR mutation during audit.$export, when enabled, supports scheduled, bounded cohort refresh under Epic's population-level model: read-only access, tenant isolation, site-controlled execution (§00, §02D, §03B).Representative examples for security / App Orchard review only.
+Dummy or truncated values; production YAML, keys, CIDRs, and log schemas are environment-specific.
+Not a substitute for your tenant's live config.
 Canonical live JWKS: jwks-prod.json / jwks-nonprod.json.

 apiVersion: networking.k8s.io/v1